-History plays an important part in education.
-Through knowledge of the past our pupils make sense of the world in which they live and develop an understanding of the way in which people and society have interacted.
+Through knowledge of the past our pupils make sense of the world in which they live and develop an understanding of the way people and societies have interacted.

 We make history an active and immersive experience for pupils, for example holding days when a period in history is explored from the perspective of those who lived in the times.

-We believe that it is important for pupils to have a good understanding of chronology, historical concepts and vocabulary and, whilst facts are important, our pupils are also encouraged to make their own interpretations of the past based on a variety of sources and evidence.
+We believe that it is important for pupils to have a good understanding of chronology, historical concepts and vocabulary.
+Whilst facts are important, our pupils are also encouraged to make their own interpretations of the past based on a variety of sources and evidence.
 This includes use of contemporary writing, paintings, photographs, documents and historical reconstructions and re-enactments.

 - Learning journey